exeed-media/mod0/front-end/objects.md

 ## Check For Understanding

-Complete the work <a href="https://github.com/turingschool/m0_fe_objects" target="_blank">in the CFU repository</a> and submit your work using the submission form.
+Complete the work <a href="https://github.com/solidkraft/m0_objects" target="_blank">in the repository</a> and submit your work using Discord.

 <br>
 <br>